Pope's Worldwide Prayer Network: The Pope’s prayer intentions

-The process of recreation: the Pope’s Worldwide Prayer Network
+The 21st century: the Pope’s Worldwide Prayer Network

-From 2010 onwards, a process of reflection and discernment commenced with the participation of national directors and coordinators to accommodate the Apostleship of Prayer in today's world.
-The proposal presented to Pope Francis in 2014 suggested the introduction of the “Pope’s Worldwide Prayer Network”, which was finally established in 2015 with a new logo.
+From 2010 onwards, a process of reflection and discernment commenced with national directors and coordinators looking to adapt the Apostleship of Prayer to the 21st century.
+A proposal was presented to Pope Francis in 2014 and suggested the introduction of the “Pope’s Worldwide Prayer Network”, which was finally established in 2015 with a new logo.

 On Sunday 8 January 2017, during the Angelus in St Peters Square, Pope Francis used the new name for the first time when he urged the faithful the world over to unite with him in prayer.“I would also like to invite you to join in the Pope’s Worldwide Prayer Network, which spreads, also through social networks, the prayer intentions I propose for the Church each month.
+In this way, the Apostleship of Prayer moves forward and communion grows”.

+Examples of the Pope's monthly intentions include "true human fraternity" (January 2022) and "the abolition of torture" (June 2023).

-In this way, the Apostleship of Prayer moves forward and communion grows”.Then in 2018, Pope Francis declared the Pope's Worldwide Prayer Network, formerly known as the Apostleship of Prayer, a pontifical work with official headquarters in the State of the City of the Vatican.
+In 2018, Pope Francis declared the PWPN, formerly known as the Apostleship of Prayer, a pontifical work with official headquarters in the State of the City of the Vatican.
 In December 2020, the Pope constituted this Pontifical Society as a Vatican Foundation.